cse110-sp24-group29/WarmUpExcercise/README.md

 # Sentiment Widget

-A simple static web page widget designed to as a demo feedback to collect user feedback on their experience with the app.
-The prupose of the project is to assess our team of developers in handling technical difficulty and managing workflow.
+A simple static web page widget designed to serve as a demo feedback form to collect user feedback on their experience with the app.
+The purpose of the project is to assess our team of developers in handling technical difficulty and managing workflow.

 ## Features